beyazss/customer-journey-analytics/README.md

 - **Pareto effect is extreme**: top ~25% of customers generate ~70% of revenue
 - **B2B buying behavior**: peak transactions between 10:00–14:00 on weekdays
-- **Organic Search dominates** attribution across all three simulated models
+- **Attribution models compared** across simulated channels — findings reflect methodology, not real traffic data
-- **Direct channel is undervalued** by last-click — linear attribution reveals it plays a mid-funnel role
+- **- **Direct channel appears underweighted** in last-click — linear attribution assigns it a larger mid-funnel share, though this reflects simulated data
 - **High churn risk** concentrated in Lost and At Risk segments, which together represent ~£2.3M in historical revenue

 ---